oracle/terraform-provider-oci/website/docs/d/devops_deploy_stage.html.markdown

 	* `backend_port` - Listen port for the backend server.
 	* `listener_name` - Name of the load balancer listener.
 	* `load_balancer_id` - The OCID of the load balancer.
+* `max_history` - Limit the maximum number of revisions saved per release.
+Use 0 for no limit.
+Set to 10 by default
 * `max_memory_in_mbs` - Maximum usable memory for the Function (in MB).
 * `namespace` - Default Namespace to be used for Kubernetes deployment when not specified in the manifest.
 * `oke_blue_green_deploy_stage_id` - The OCID of the upstream OKE blue-green deployment stage in this pipeline.